Table of Contents

 I was proud and shocked when my 77 year old mother hired a personal trainer.
 I was proud because she was taking care of herself.
 I was shocked because she actually took my advice.
-Her trainer was a classmate of mine from grammar school.
-You can hire a trainer, too.
-Ask about their experience with fragile older bodies If that’s not an option, you can still teach yourself some fall-prevention skills.
-It’s all about balance, strength, and de-cluttering.

 To prevent falls, de-clutter the home to avoid tripping.
 Re-arrange the furniture to make wide paths.
 Use assistive devices to stay upright.
 Do balance and strength training to keep healthy.
 Do eye exercises, flexibility training, and strength training to hold yourself upright.
 Improve posture to stay balanced.